nicokist/dnanexus_working_environment/README.md

-This is a docker image with a few helpful features for statistical and ML work.
-I use it on dnanexus machines.
+This is a docker image with a few helpful features for statistical and ML work, I use it on dnanexus machines.

 Usage:
+`dx run my_cwick --ssh`
+select ` [0] Docker image name (image)` enter nicokist/dnanexus_working_environment

+## For development

 git clone this repository
 ```
 # sudo chown dnanexus /var/run/docker.sock ## Only if you're on a dnanexus host.